Loading...

 Important: Substitute 'example.com' for your actual domain name.

-• When you navigate your correct WordPress URL in a browser, you will be prompted to select your preferred language.
+• When you navigate to your correct WordPress URL in a browser, you will be asked to select your preferred language.
 Choose your preferred language and then press the Continue button.

-• You should now see a welcome page that says, "Welcome to WordPress.
-Before getting started, you will need to know the following items."
-Click Let's Go!
+• You should now see a welcome page titled "Welcome to WordPress."
+Before getting started, you should consider the following item:" Click Let's Go!"

 • Enter the database name and user you previously created, and then click Submit.

 Important: If you see a message that says, "The file wp-config.php already exists.
-If you need to reset any of the configuration items in this file, please delete it first.
+If you need to reset any configuration items in this file, please delete it first.
 You may try installing now."
-Continue by clicking the Installing Now link.
+Continue by clicking the Install Now link.

-1. When you navigate your correct WordPress URL in a browser, you will be prompted to select your preferred language.
-Choose your preferred language and then press the Continue button.
+1. If you navigate to the right WordPress URL in a browser, it will prompt you to select your preferred language.
+Select your preferred language and then click the and then click the Continue button.

 wordpress wp complete manual wordpress install preferred language